cgrotz/go-bosch-iot-things-api/README.md

-# Go API client for openapi
+# Go API client for things

 Bosch IoT Things enables applications to manage digital twins of IoT device assets in a simple, convenient, robust, and secure way.